|My Favourite Planet > English > Middle East > Turkey > |

 It has been suggested that Strabo's story about "diseased buttocks" may have been an anecdote punning Pygela's name, although according to another suggestion, Mela and Pliny's "fugitives" at Phygela, perhaps equally anecdotal, may have been deserters from the army of Agamemnon

-.
+at the time of the Trojan War.
 The inhabitants of Pygela are referred to as Pygeles (Πυγελες) on the 5th century BC Athenian tribute lists of the Delian League

 .
-The tale is reminiscent of those concerning the military campaign of Alexander the Great, who left is said to have left sick and wounded veterans to found towns in Asia (see History of Stageira & Olympiada Part 6
+The tale is reminiscent of those concerning the military campaign of Alexander the Great, who is said to have left sick and wounded veterans to found towns in Asia (see History of Stageira & Olympiada Part 6

 ).
 Veterans of Attalus I of Pergamon's garrison on Aegina purchased the island and settled there (see History of Pergamon